In this article...

-While circumstances change, and parents often agree to minor tweaks to accommodate schedules of the children or parents.
+While circumstances change, and parents often agree to minor tweaks to accommodate the schedules of the children or parents.
 Having a clear plan in place helps avoid conflict and can be a reference if there is a dispute.

 Health Care and Taxes

 Regardless of who has decision-making authority for health care, parenting plans should include how the child’s health care is paid.
-Often, health insurance for the child is part of one parent’s health insurance through work, and that parent can remain responsible for continuation of that health insurance.
+Often, health insurance for the child is part of one parent’s health insurance through work, and that parent can remain responsible for the continuation of that health insurance.
 A parenting plan can also identify which doctor, dentist, etc. that the child should be taken to if necessary.

 Taxes.
 Parents will want to know when they can claim a child as a dependent (for an exemption) for their tax returns.
 Generally, the custodial parent (whoever the child spent more nights with over the course of the year) would be the one eligible to claim the child.
-However, parties may agree in the parenting plan to let the non-custodial parent claim the child on some years.
+However, parties may agree in the parenting plan to let the non-custodial parent claim the child for some years.
 For example, odd years for Spouse A and Even years for Spouse B. IRS form 8332 is used for this purpose, and the parties may have to consult a tax professional to make sure they can effectuate the agreement while complying with the IRS rules.